 You just greet people and chat to them, but expect them to take it from there

 Another unintentionally passive strategy is to say 'hi' to people, and exchange some quick pleasantries, but do nothing beyond that.
-Again, if someone is keen to be friends they may take over from there, but a lot of people will just see you as a friendly acquaintance and not think any more beyond that.
-They may justifiably assume that your casual attitude is a sign that you already have a life of your own and are indifferent to hanging out with them.
+Again, if someone is keen to be friends they may take the lead, but a lot of people will just see you as a friendly acquaintance and not give it any thought beyond that.
+They may justifiably assume that your casual attitude is a sign that you already have a life of your own and aren't considering hanging out with them.

 You have conversations with people you see around, but still expect them to invite you out

-Maybe you once knew people at work or in your classes who you had great conversations with whenever you were together, but you still never connected the dots and invited them out myself.
-It's a common mistake to assume that if other people really like you then they'll do the inviting.
-As I talk about in other articles, sometimes other people are benignly thoughtless and lazy towards you.
+Maybe you once knew people at work or in your classes who you had great conversations with whenever you were together, but you still never connected the dots and invited them out.
+It's a common mistake to assume that if other people really like you then they'll make an invitation.
+As I talk about in other articles, sometimes other people are benignly thoughtless and lazy toward you.
 They'd be happy to hang out, but they just don't think about it, and if they do, they conclude it's just easier to maintain the status quo.

-I've read a few people complaining that they 'take an interest' in other people but no one seems to care.
-I get the sense that they think this is all they have to do and then the other person will always want to be friends.
-The same idea applies to other common people skills advice like, "Be a good listener" or "Let them talk about an area that interests them."
-These things help here and there , but won't make world instantly fall at your feet.
+Some people complain that they "take an interest" in others, but no one seems to care.
+I get the sense that they think this is all they have to do, and then everyone will want to be friends.
+The same idea applies to common advice like, "Be a good listener" or "Let them talk about whatever interests them."
+These approaches help here and there, but won't make the world instantly fall at your feet.